Happy New Year

 Bob

-What's New Year's without cracking our foreheads against one another.
+What's New Year's without cracking our foreheads against one another?

 Alice

-At least neither one of us needed stitches.
+(Shakes her head) At least neither one of us needed stitches.
 But, instead of cracking our foreheads open, I think it would be a great New Year’s tradition to crack our hearts open... like glow sticks.
 Really connect, you know?

 I-1-2